xamarin/benchmarker/performancebot/docker/README.md

     $ export EC2PBOTMASTERIP=ip.of.the.master.com
     $ make ec2-deploy

+`scp nginx-ssl-reverse-proxy` from another machine and setup the HTTPS reverse proxy:

+    $ cd nginx-ssl-reverse-proxy
+    $ ./setup_certs.sh
+    $ docker build -t nginx-ssl-reverse-proxy .
+    $ docker run -d -p 443:443 --link pbotmaster:lamp nginxsslproxy

+It will map port `8010` from buildbot to `443`.

 # Slave setup
 `scp Dockerfile.ec2slave` from another machine.
 Note that you need to configure